tokeo/tokeo/README.md

 An integrated [Grpc](https://grpc.io) service gives access to the available tasks and workflows from outside.

+For timed jobs excution there is an integrated interactive [Apscheduler](https://apscheduler.readthedocs.io/en/master/) cron service.

 Kickstart your EDA projects with **tokeo** and experience a seamless development cycle.

 Cheers<br/>